MarinaHrstva/Calendar/README.md

 <br>

 Allows adding, editing and deleting tasks.

+With the app running, the Add Task view is visible
 <br>

 When you click on the task, a detail view is displayed.
 From this view, the user can delete or edit the task, or they can return to the main view.